 April 2018.
 Northern California.

-This is a perspective from one driver to provide an example for how the Rav4 EV has been used for daily life, and in particular how DC charging allows you to use an EV for trips that take you beyond the range of your battery pack.
+This perspective provides an example of how DC charging allows you to use an EV for trips that take you beyond the range of your battery pack.

 For those not familiar with the 2012-14 Rav4 EV, Toyota made around 2,500 and sold them only in California as a compliance car.
 The EPA rated range was 113 miles.